mmazzarolo/eslint-plugin-react-app/README.md

 Thanks to [fson](https://github.com/fson) and its [Create React App pull request](https://github.com/facebookincubator/create-react-app/pull/993) for the initial idea of this plugin.
 Thanks to [gaeron](https://github.com/gaearon) and everyone who contributed to Create React App.

+## Disclaimer

+This project is not officially maintained (nor officially "supported") by the Create React App team.